pixielabs/handbook/02-project-management/08-writing-tickets.md

 subtasks on a ticket like a todo list from a development perspective.
 To help work out how big or small a task should be, think about it like this: As a software engineer, you should be completing multiple tasks within a day.
-Subtasks shouldn't be confused with AC's however, as AC's are a checklist of the expected functionality, not the steps to achieve that functionality unlike subtasks.
+Subtasks shouldn't be confused with ACs however, as ACs are a checklist of the expected functionality, not the steps to achieve that functionality unlike subtasks.

 ### Estimates